Inside the Body’s Hidden Matrix: How to Improve Fascia Health

-Fascia, the web of connective tissue running throughout your body, is finally getting the attention it deserves.
+Fascia, the web of connective tissue running throughout your body, is an unsung hero of health.
 Often overshadowed by muscles, bones, and organs, it plays a critical role in mobility, posture, cellular hydration, and even immune function.

 As a health coach and dancer who has also practiced yoga, Brazilian jujitsu, and tai chi, fascia is a subject dear to my heart.
 I don't usually discuss fascia with clients because we're focused on basics such as food, sleep, and stress management.
-Yet understanding how fascia works and how to care for it can influence movement, cellular hydration, immune function, and recovery.
+Yet understanding how fascia works and how to care for it can change how you move, recover, and feel.

 What is fascia?